-Todd Newcomer is a photographer, writer, and traveler known for his ability to capture the beauty and authenticity of unique cultures, people, and the natural environment they call home.
-He began his professional career in 2001 as a photojournalist with the Durango Telegraph after graduating from the University of Colorado and The Rocky Mountain School of Photography.
-I like to think I have an artistic eye and his ability to creatively capture the present moment won him loyal fans throughout the Four Corners region.
+I began my professional career in 2001 as a photojournalist with the Durango Telegraph after graduating from the University of Colorado and The Rocky Mountain School of Photography.
+I like to think I have an artistic eye and my ability to creatively capture the present moment is a strength and focus of my work.

-As a passionate traveler and outdoor athlete, Todd has kayaked the Grand Canyon, trekked through the Himalayas, mountain biked through the Desert Southwest, and rock climbed in Australia.
-Throughout my travels I have photographed the unique people, cultures, and awe-inspiring landscapes of these fascinating destinations.
-Todd is also passionate about protecting the people, places, and natural environments of the locations he photographs.
+I’m also a passionate traveler and outdoor enthusiast, I have kayaked the Grand Canyon, trekked through the Himalayas, mountain biked through the Desert Southwest and rock climbed in Australia.
+Throughout my travels I have photographed the unique people, cultures and awe-inspiring landscapes of these fascinating destinations.

 If I wasn’t a photographer I’d probably be a musician, except for one small problem, I have absolutely no musical talent.
-Luckily, I’ve had the opportunity to photograph a multitude of venues and festivals capturing musicians such as Leftover Salmon, Mason Jennings, Ozomatli, Trampled By Turtles, and many more.
-From jazz, to alt-country, to hip hop, Todd never misses an opportunity to capture a live show and pretend I could actually be a musician.
+Luckily, I’ve had the opportunity to photograph a multitude of venues and festivals capturing musicians such as The Decemberists, Leftover Salmon, Mason Jennings, Ozomatli, Trampled By Turtles and many more.
+From jazz, to alt-country, to hip hop, I never miss an opportunity to capture a live show and pretend I could actually be a musician.

-Todd’s work has appeared in Adventure Sports Magazine, Paddler Magazine, Durango Magazine, The Denver Post, The Rocky Mountain News, The Rocky Mountain Chronicle, and The Durango Telegraph.
+My photographs have appeared in Adventure Sports Magazine, Paddler Magazine, Durango Magazine, The Denver Post, The Rocky Mountain News, The Rocky Mountain Chronicle and The Durango Telegraph.

-Todd lives in Fort Collins, Colorado with his two daughters, Ella and Riley.
+I live in Fort Collins, Colorado with my two wild and crazy daughters, Ella and Riley.